Senate votes to advance short-term funding bill to avoid government shutdown

 The Senate voted Tuesday to advance a short-term funding measure to avoid a government shutdown at the end of the week.

-The Senate voted 77 to 19 to advance the legislative vehicle they will use for a continuing resolution funding government until Nov.
+The Senate voted 77-19 to advance the legislative vehicle it will use for a continuing resolution (CR) funding government until Nov.
 17.

-The vote puts the Senate on a path to pass a continuing resolution (CR) later this week that it could then send to the House to avoid a shutdown on Oct.
-1.
+The vote puts the Senate on a path to pass a CR later this week that it could then send to the House to avoid an Oct.
+1 shutdown.

 The House has been stuck on how to move forward with funding the government amid disputes among Republicans in the majority.